alve1801/world_mapper/README.md

 # world_mapper
 OLC:PGE application for making arbitrary resolution maps.
+Mostly a work in progress - this is not meant to work out of the box.

 Instead of using classical raster graphics, image data is stored as a quadtree, allowing arbitrary resolution.
+Thus, savefiles are also currently stored as a custom file type (appropriately named ".cff")

 It uses the OneLoneCoder's (PixelGameEngine)[https://github.com/OneLoneCoder/olcPixelGameEngine] for the interface.
+You will need it (save in working directory as "olc.h")

 Controls:
 - CTRL+mouseclick for color picking